-He wrote over 80 exceptional guest posts to grow from 0 to 23,000 monthly pageviews.
+He wrote over 80 high-quailty guest posts to grow from 0 to 23,000 monthly pageviews.

-Guest posting on authority blogs in your niche can help you to gain subscribers.
+Guest posting on authority blogs in your niche can help you gain subscribers.

-Jeff Goins managed to get 10,000 subscribers in 18 months by guest blogging.
+Jeff Goins managed to get 10,000 subscribers in 18 months by becoming a guest blogger.

 You need to bribe the guest post readers if you want to convert them into your subscribers.

-More on planning and setting up this bribe later in the article.
+More on planning and setting up this bribe later on in this article.

 3. Link Building and SEO – I know.
-Google has taken a strict stance against guest posting for SEO.
+Google has taken a strict stance against guest blogging for SEO.

 But, you only need to avoid spammy tactics.